vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 ## Definitions

-The term "key loss" usually refers to both the key becoming unavailable, and the key being obtained by a non-authorized party.
+The term "key loss" usually refers to both the key becoming unavailable, and the key being obtained by a non-authorised party.
 To distinguish these two cases, we will use the term 'key loss' for the former (the validator looses access to the key), and 'key compromise' for the later.

 For all thresholds, we assume n validators, up to t of them may be malicious.
 At this point, we do not